 Thanks to the YMCA/YWCA Zurich's support, and that of other Swiss sponsors, the Spitak YMCA was able to begin construction of the "Home for Future", its new community centre, in 2008.
 This new centre has made it possible for the Spitak YMCA to expand its range of activities and serve even more people.

 The Spitak YMCA's goals

 The Spitak YMCA places great value on offering children and young adults a safe place to develop their personalities during meaningful leisure activities.
 Skills and knowledge they gain during YMCA activities can increase their chances of finding a job.
-This will have positive impacts on the next generation.
-The Spitak YMCA also seeks to reanimate Christian values which were lost during the soviet period.
-The Spitak YMCA counts on the help of various partners in order to offer its activities.
+This will have a positive impact on the next generation.
+The Spitak YMCA also seeks to revive Christian values which were lost during the Soviet period.
+Besides its own resources, the Spitak YMCA counts on the help of various partners in order to offer its activities.

 English language courses

 The aim of these language courses for school-aged children is to improve their performance at school.
 The English Club offers adolescents the opportunity to learn to communicate in this language.
 Quality tutoring is provided by native English speakers in the club.
 A library of English works of literature is open to everyone year-round, containing classical literature, novels and grammar books.
 Around 25 children per month visit the Spitak YMCA's English language courses.

 Dance classes are one of the Spitak YMCA's newest offers and are already enthusiastically attended by children.
 Classical dance is mixed with elements of gymnastics and Armenian folk dance.
 Lessons take place three times a week in two age groups, five to twelve and 13 to 17-year-olds.
 One lessons is 90 minutes long.
 If enough people are interested, the Spitak YMCA may also begin offering dance classes for adults.